gezalore/designbench/docs/source/import.rst

 the design.
 That is, please do not bulk import third party libraries as source if not necessary.

-As always, common sense prevails, keeping in mind the goal of designbench is to be an easy to use performance evaluation platform.
+As always, common sense prevails, keeping in mind the goal of RTLMeter is to be an easy to use performance evaluation platform.
 When in doubt, please open a discussion.

 Code Structure
 ^^^^^^^^^^^^^^

-In order to import a new design into designbench, it must fit into the standard structure designbench uses.
+In order to import a new design into RTLMeter, it must fit into the standard structure RTLMeter uses.
 This is hopefully generic enough to fit most cases, but if you are facing difficulty please reach out to discuss.

-Most importantly, designbench compiles all designs with the Verilator options ``--cc --main --timing``.
+Most importantly, RTLMeter compiles all designs with the Verilator options ``--cc --main --timing``.
 That is, the simulation driver ``main`` function is the builtin one provided by Verilator.